 - Planning Outfits: So I’m a bit of a nut with dressing the kids.
 As in, I enjoy it and I like them to coordinate and look put together (most of the time).
 The only way this is possible for me is if I literally lay out every outfit- bow to shoes.
 Once I lay out coordinating outfits and suits, I stack them up together (meaning both of the girls’ “Monday” outfits are in a pile together) Since Max is so young and will mostly be wearing onesies and pjs, he’s excluded from the daily outfit piles…for now! 😉 This helps SO much when we are there and the kids are sandy or dripping water everywhere from the bath, and the baby needs to be fed and we are late for dinner reservations- I can literally hand Ryan the “Monday” pile and he can get the kids ready without them winding up wearing two left shoes (which, let’s be honest- is Cubby’s favorite thing to do!)

 I keep a cabinet in the house that I stock with small toys, books, magnet tin games, etc. that are specifically for travel/restaurant use.
 Target dollar section is my best friend for this!
 I let the girls “shop” the closet and decide what they want to pack in their bags.
 They LOVE doing this and again, it keeps them excited to play once they board the plane.
 Here’s a peek at some of the things the girls chose for their bags: ipad (obvi!), kleen kanteen water bottle (our fav brand), a school workbook for Q, sticker/coloring books, “Grab & Go” coloring Play Packs (Thanks Target Dollar Section!), Some marshmallow clay (this stuff is awesome), a plain notebook & fresh crayons (always a kiddo favorite!), a small pouch of figurines (Cubby especially loves to play figurines!
-Q packed some shopkins & Cub packed My Little Ponies), a mini Buddha Board (check this out- you paint with water & it dries and erases!), wiki sticks (so awesome for travel!) and of course, some of the dreaded “surprise packs”!
+Q packed some shopkins & Cub packed My Little Ponies), a mini Buddha Board (check this out- you paint with water & it dries and erases!), wiki sticks (so awesome for travel!) and of course, some of the dreaded “surprise packs” (LOL Dolls anyone?!).
 Most of these toys have passed the test of time- meaning they keep the girls occupied for longer than 30 seconds.
 Anything they get easily board with, doesn’t make the cut!

 - Sunscreen: I linked a few of my favorite organic/mineral based sunscreen brands to use on the kids.
 I’ve used them all and find these brands are the cleanest (chemically speaking), the easiest to use, and work the best.
 Babo Botanicals, Babyganics, Blue Lizard, Alba All of these brands have a spray option (besides Blue Lizard) and I know we are supposed to “stay away from the spray cans”, but let’s be honest- practicality trumps all when dealing with wet, sandy kiddos!
 What I usually do is apply a thick coat of a lotion sunscreen in the morning and once again mid-day, then I use the spray can for all the in-between coverage! 😉

 - Items for the Trip: I’ve been known to ship an item or two to our location in advance…especially when we have a teeny tiny baby.
 This time, since we are staying at a house, I went ahead and shipped a rock n’ play.
-It’s Max’s current favorite & the pack & play they had available just wasn’t going to cut it since it’s not what he’s used to.
+It’s Max’s current favorite sleeping apparatus & the pack n’ play they had available just wasn’t going to cut it since it’s not what he’s used to.
 Plus, I figured the rock n’ play is so light and easy to carry, we can easily cart it down to the beach and then back up the house for naps/bedtime every day!
 Amazon Prime is my BFF, people.
 Here are some other items we are bringing.
 (Sidebar: Most of the time we like to pack any “extra items” (that we know won’t be coming home with us) in a box- this way we aren’t traveling home with extra EMPTY luggage- cause that’s just annoying.

 I haven’t used it yet- but look how small it is?!
 I think it’ll be a perfect beach mat!